 Kelly Kennedy Mack is president of Corcoran Sunshine Marketing Group, a recognized industry leader in the planning, design, marketing, and sale of luxury residential development.
 She has played a significant part in the company's expansion and has worked with some of the most distinguished leaders in luxury real estate, including renowned developers, architects, and designers.
 In addition to the NYU Board of Trustees, Mack is a committee member for the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders at NYU Langone Health.

-Rima Al Mokarrab is Executive Director of Strategic Affairs at the Executive Affairs Authority of Abu Dhabi, a government agency mandated to provide strategic policy advice to the Chairman of the Abu Dhabi Executive Council, His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi.
+Rima Al Mokarrab is executive director of strategic affairs at the Executive Affairs Authority, a government agency mandated to provide strategic policy advice to His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates.
 She also chairs the Board of Tamkeen LLC, a company that delivers projects enriching Abu Dhabi’s social, cultural, and educational landscape.
-Al Mokarrab is a Board member of the Catalyst Foundation for Universal Education, which works to expand access to high-quality education for young people globally, as well as co-founder of the Abu Dhabi-Aspen Institute partnership, and co-chair of the annual Ideas Abu Dhabi Forum.
-She previously served on the Board of the UAE Space Agency.
+Al Mokarrab co-founded and currently co-chairs Ideas Abu Dhabi in partnership with the Aspen Institute.
+She is a board member of the Emirates Centre for Strategic Studies and Research and previously served on the board of the UAE Space Agency.

 Managing Director and Group CEO, Mubadala Investment Company

-Khaldoon Khalifa Al Mubarak is a member of the Abu Dhabi Executive Council and chairman of the Executive Affairs Authority of Abu Dhabi, a government agency mandated to provide strategic policy advice to the chairman of the Abu Dhabi Executive Council, His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi.
-Al Mubarak is also managing director and CEO of Mubadala Investment Company, the entity formed from the merger of Mubadala Development Company and International Petroleum Investment Company (IPIC), with assets valued at more than US $225 billion.
-In this position he is responsible for ensuring the company's strategy is aligned to Abu Dhabi's objective of advancing its globally integrated, sustainable, and diversified economy.
+Khaldoon Khalifa Al Mubarak is a member of the Abu Dhabi Executive Council and chairman of the Executive Affairs Authority, a government agency mandated to provide strategic policy advice to His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates.
+Al Mubarak is also the managing director and group CEO of Mubadala Investment Company, a sovereign investor, which manages a diverse portfolio of assets and investments in the UAE and abroad to generate sustainable financial returns for its shareholder, the Government of Abu Dhabi.
+Mubadala has six international offices with businesses and investments in more than 50 countries, and $276 billion of assets under management.

 Senior Counsel, Davis Polk & Wardwell

-David C. Oxman is senior counsel of the law firm Davis Polk & Wardwell where as a partner he was the practice coordinator of the firm’s Trusts and Estates Department.
-He served four years as an officer in the United States Navy.
-In addition to NYU where he is chair of the Audit and Compliance Committee, Oxman’s current and former charitable activities include serving as a trustee or officer of the William Caspar Graustein Memorial Fund, a Connecticut charity working to advance equity in education, Caramoor Center for Music and the Arts in Westchester County, Jurodin Fund, Inc., and a number of private foundations.
+David C. Oxman is a senior counsel of the law firm Davis Polk & Wardwell where as a partner he was the practice coordinator of the firm’s Trusts and Estates Department.
+He is a graduate of Princeton University and Yale Law School and served four years as an officer in the United States Navy.
+In addition to NYU where he is chair of the Audit and Compliance Committee and a member of the Investment and Executive committees, Oxman’s charitable activities have included serving as a trustee of the William Caspar Graustein Memorial Fund, a Connecticut charity working to advance equity in education, Caramoor Center for Music and the Arts in Westchester County, Jurodin Fund, Inc., and a number of private foundations.